Appureddy143/infinity/README.md

 admin_edit_series.php: Form to edit a series (and its seasons/episodes). admin_update_series.php: Backend logic to save series edits. admin_delete.php: Backend logic to delete any content.
+Deployment Files
+Dockerfile: (NEW) The "recipe" for Render to build your server.
+.dockerignore: (NEW) Tells Docker which files to ignore.
 Deployment Instructions
 Follow these 4 steps to get your site live.
 Step 1: Put Your Code on GitHub
 Create a free account on GitHub.
 Create a new, private repository (e.g., "yourstream-app").
-Upload all the .php, .sql, and new .gitignore files into this repository.
+Upload all your project files, including the new Dockerfile and .dockerignore, into this repository.
 Step 2: Set Up Your Database on Neon
 Create a free account on Neon.
 Create a new project.